xiaofen9/xiaofen9.github.io/_pages/about.md

 * Nov 15, 2020.
 Our work was nominated as "Most Innovative Research" at Pwnie Award.

-* Jul 8, 2020.
-One paper accepted to DEFCON 2020.
-Only very few talks are invited, cheers!

 * May 8, 2020.
 One paper accepted to Black Hat USA 2020.

-* Mar 1, 2020.
-I will join Google as a summer intern working on virtualization security.

-* Aug 1, 2019.
-One paper accepted to IEEE S&P 2020.

 [Full list](/news)